 It All Depends.

-For the most part, a La Mesa plastic surgeon can’t tell just by looking at a picture of someone whether or not they have enough excess fat on their body to be used in a fat transfer to buttocks butt lift procedure.
-It all depends on your body’s unique physique and makeup, which can be determined during a consultation with your La Mesa plastic surgeon.
+For the most part, a San Diego plastic surgeon can’t tell just by looking at a picture of someone whether or not they have enough excess fat on their body to be used in a fat transfer to buttocks butt lift procedure.
+It all depends on your body’s unique physique and makeup, which can be determined during a consultation with your plastic surgeon.

 How Much Fat is Needed for a Fat Transfer to Buttocks Butt Lift?